Meet Stacey Evans

 A strong and consistent supporter of public education, Stacey credits her teachers for helping her find a path from poverty to college, law school and community service.
 As a state legislator, she fought to protect the HOPE scholarship’s original guarantee of an affordable education for all, led successful efforts to expand access to Georgia’s technical colleges, and supported fully funding K-12 public schools.

-Because of Stacey’ background, experience, and track record of bringing people together to get things done, she is uniquely qualified to represent District 57 as our next state representative.
-She has the experience and know-how to get things done for our district, starting on day-one.
+Because of Stacey’s background, experience, and track record of bringing people together to get things done, she is uniquely qualified to continue representing District 57 as our state representative.
+She has the experience and know-how to continue to get things done for our district.